bbalganjjm/natural_js/docs/implementation/m10-plan.md

 The inferred M10.0 reference is now [a 40-row employee assignment screen](../v2/advanced-grid-example.md), since no production advanced screen was supplied.
 It has five columns, two native column groups, a row-local nested Shift Select, keyboard-activated name sorting and row selection, a two-axis scroll region, and two independent MDI mounts.
 Side-by-side and stacked authored layouts reuse one CVC controller.
 The first selected capability is grouped and fixed headings/first column through HTML/CSS only.
 Column resize/reorder/hide, bulk paste, multi-selection, and virtualization remain unselected; no new Grid or Rows API is authorized by this fixture.
 M10.2 may study rendering lifetime on a separately declared larger workload without changing the basic contract.

 The browser acceptance for this slice checks native table semantics, no copied header or duplicate IDs, nested choices, keyboard sort/selection, two-screen isolation, sticky geometry, 320 CSS-pixel reflow with enlarged text spacing, and axe-tagged A/AA results.
 Chromium, Firefox, and WebKit passed four focused cases each.
 On this Windows host Firefox required the repository-local Playwright browser cache; the default cache failed at process launch (`spawn UNKNOWN`) even with one worker.
 Automated checks do not establish manual screen-reader conformance.

+A read-only M10.2 audit found that `bindGrid` initially renders every row, then retains each visited row's cloned DOM and Select even when paging or filtering removes it from view.
+Offscreen `drafts` and `selected` already live by `RowId`, but visible validation errors currently live on the retained record.
+A narrow internal change can release offscreen records only after DOM order and focus settle, while storing error text without element references for later restoration.
+This changes the current documented clone-reuse behavior for rows that leave and return, so the Grid concept and focused tests must change with it.
+External `Rows.set` must still clear stale errors without invoking user validators.
+Initial full-render peak cost remains until a separately approved initial-page contract exists.

+Provisional M10.2 workload: 5,000 rows, 10 fields, local pages of 50, and a 100-page traversal.
+Record the same-host baseline first, then set a page-navigation budget before implementation; compare retained records and forced-GC heap against a Rows-only baseline rather than treating one instantaneous heap reading as proof.
+Keep the existing 100/1,000-row budgets.
+This workload and the clone-lifetime contract await reference-screen review before runtime edits.

 # Contract gates